German lender BayernLB pays back final tranche of state aid

-MUNICH, June 21 German state-backed lender BayernLB has repaid a final 1 billion euro ($1.1 bln) tranche of bailout funds to Bavaria, the finance minister of the German federal state said.
+MUNICH, June 21 (Reuters) - German state-backed lender BayernLB has repaid a final 1 billion euro ($1.1 bln) tranche of bailout funds to Bavaria, the finance minister of the German federal state said.

 The repayment means that state-aid proceedings, which were meant to run until 2019, can be completed ahead of schedule, Markus Soeder said in a statement on Wednesday.